xmartlabs/blog/_posts/2022-06-27-Top EVM-compatible-frameworks.md

 **Testing capabilities and local development blockchain**

 Like Truffle, Hardhat also provides a local development blockchain for testing, which is its default network called [Hardhat Network](https://hardhat.org/getting-started#connecting-a-wallet-or-dapp-to-hardhat-network).
 Unlike Truffle, Hardhat does not provide a UI for the local development network that comes out of the box.
-We just have a CLI (command-line interface) version of a [local development blockchain](https://hardhat.org/getting-started#connecting-a-wallet-or-dapp-to-hardhat-network) to develop, test, and debug the dAdd before deploying it to the mainnet.
+We just have a CLI (command-line interface) version of a [local development blockchain](https://hardhat.org/getting-started#connecting-a-wallet-or-dapp-to-hardhat-network) to develop, test, and debug the dApp before deploying it to the mainnet.

 **Is it better to have the UI?** Again, it depends on the developer's preferences.
 Some developers feel more comfortable having a UI that shows blockchain information like accounts, transactions, and so on in real-time; instead of having to execute CLI commands to get this information.